cmstead/nanocommit/README.md

 - **commitMessage** -- The commitMessage default is `null`, requiring the user to enter a commit message.
 If a commit message is specified, nanocommit will not prompt for a commit message, instead using the message specified, appended with a date/time stamp.

 - **annotations** -- There are two options for automated commit message annotations: nanocommit and arlo.
 Nanocommit annotations are in brackets and contain common words or abbreviations, e.g. `[doc]` for documentation.
 Arlo style annotations reflect Arlo Belshee's annotation list, found in his github repo: https://github.com/arlobelshee/ArlosCommitNotation

+- **watchFiles** -- An array of glob patterns for files to watch and retest on.

+- **playSound** -- Play a bell ringing sound when tests pass